cloudstateio/cloudstate/README.md

 The Akka sidecar supports serving the gRPC user functions services both as gRPC, as well as using HTTP/JSON, using the [gRPC HTTP extensions](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.api##http).

+### Database support

+CloudState is using [Akka Persistence](https://doc.akka.io/docs/akka/current/persistence.html) for the durable storage, which has support for a [wide range](https://index.scala-lang.org/search?topics=akka-persistence) of NoSQL and SQL databases.
+However, CloudState has the additional requirement of a Graal native image for the database.
+So far we have support for the  Cassandra distributed database, with more databases (for example Postgres) in the works.

 ---
 ## Client API